code-42/IntroductionToJava/PolymorphismExample/README.md

 In the video, he showed method overloading, by passing an int in one call to the Count() method and passing a float in the next example.

-I wrote this little java program to show this concept.
+I wrote this little java program to show the Polymorphism concept with method overriding instead of overloading.
 It at my github repo here → https://github.com/code-42/IntroductionToJava/tree/OOP_Concept_Assignment/PolymorphismExample

 As I demonstrate in my Polymorphism Example program, I changed the behavior of the abstract MakeSound() method in the superclass, by implementing the MakeSound() method in the dog and cat subclasses.